-The ALE program shall be evaluated at least annually to determine its overall effectiveness.
-The evaluation shall specifically address how the use of ALE funds is in alignment with the District's school district support plan in addressing identified achievement gaps and student performance deficiencies.
+The ALE program shall be evaluated at least annually to determine its overall effectiveness at providing a non-punitive environment that is conducive to learning, that eliminates traditional barriers to learning, and at compliance with the Division of Elementary and Secondary Education Rules Governing Student Special Needs Funding.
+The evaluation shall specifically address how the use of ALE funds is in alignment with the district's school district support plan in addressing identified achievement gaps and student performance deficiencies.